Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Check Brake Fluid Level

 After bleeding the brakes and ensuring that there are no air bubbles left in the system, it is crucial to check the brake fluid level to guarantee optimal performance.
-The brake fluid reservoir is typically located near the master cylinder under the hood of your vehicle.
+The reservoir is typically located near the master cylinder under the hood of your vehicle.
 Here’s how you can check the brake fluid level:

 • Use a flashlight to get a clear view of the fluid level, as it may be challenging to see without proper lighting.